kubernetes/kubernetes/docs/access.md

 - `userAccount` may access multiple projects.

 Improvements:
-- Have API calls to create and delete `userAccount`s.
 - Make `userAccount` part of a separate API group from core k8s objects like `pod`.
 Facilitates plugging in alternate Access Management.

 Simple Profile: